Gemilianol/samsung-stress-predictor-mlops/README.md

 ⚠️ **MLflow** is not integrated in this initial version due to common persistence issues with Docker Compose and volume-based URI management.
 Retraining is required each time containers restart, which is time-consuming.
 This will be addressed in future iterations.

+⚠️️ **config.py**  src/components/config.py is a placeholder for CI and that production config is kept externally; this documents the approach.

 ---

 ## 🚧 Development Status